Matt Ryan (American football): 2007

 Ryan earned various accolades for the 2007 season.
 He was named the ACC Offensive Player of the Year and the ACC Player of the Year.
 He was awarded the 2007 Johnny Unitas Golden Arm Award, given annually in the United States to the nation's most outstanding college football senior quarterback.
-The other finalists for the 2007 award were Hawaii's Colt Brennan, Louisville's Brian Brohm, Oregon's Dennis Dixon and Kentucky's Andre' Woodson (all of whom were drafted at the 2008 NFL Draft).
+The other finalists for the 2007 award were Hawaii's Colt Brennan, Louisville's Brian Brohm, Oregon's Dennis Dixon, and Kentucky's Andre' Woodson (all of whom were drafted at the 2008 NFL draft).
 He was selected to play in the 2008 Senior Bowl.
-He also won the 2007 Manning Award awarded to the nation's top quarterback, beating out eventual Heisman winner Tim Tebow and eight other finalists for that year's award: Erik Ainge (Tennessee), Sam Bradford (Oklahoma), Colt Brennan (Hawai'i), Chase Daniel (Missouri), Dennis Dixon (Oregon), Graham Harrell (Texas Tech), Pat White (West Virginia) and Andre Woodson (Kentucky).
+He also won the 2007 Manning Award awarded to the nation's top quarterback, beating out eventual Heisman winner Tim Tebow and eight other finalists for that year's award: Erik Ainge (Tennessee), Sam Bradford (Oklahoma), Colt Brennan (Hawaiʻi), Chase Daniel (Missouri), Dennis Dixon (Oregon), Graham Harrell (Texas Tech), Pat White (West Virginia), and Andre Woodson (Kentucky).
 He was named "Eagle of the Year" alongside Boston College's first ever individual champion Kasey Hill.
 He finished in seventh place in the Heisman Trophy voting that year.

 He was featured as the cover athlete for the PS3 version of NCAA Football 09.
 In 2016, Boston College retired his jersey.